skc1712/skumar1712.github.io/SS.md

 ## Self-similarity of equations

-After seeing self-similarity in both functions and curves, it's natural to wonder whether these objects appear as solutions of differential equations.
-In fact, the answer is yes and in the case of a logarithmic spiral, it's a simple Ordinary Differential Equation (ODE),
+After seeing self-similarity in both functions and curves, it's natural to wonder whether these patterns appear as solutions of differential equations.
+In fact, the answer is yes, and in the case of a logarithmic spiral, it's a simple Ordinary Differential Equation (ODE),

 $$
 r^\prime = \frac{dr}{d\theta}=b r(\theta)